Deltares/hydromt_delwaq/docs/user_guide/coupling_delwaq.rst

 .. note::

-    The Delwaq software is not case sensitive.
+    The DELWAQ software is not case sensitive.
 Filenames can therefore either be TRA_em.def or tra_em.def etc.

 .. _coupling_delwaq_multiple: